amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 cd server && npm i mongoose@5.9.18
 ```

-NOTE: make sure you installed it on the `./server/package.json`, rather than the client side packages `./packages.json`.
+NOTE: make sure you installed it on the `./server/package.json`, rather than the client-side packages `./packages.json`.

 The first thing we need to do is to connect to Mongo when our server starts.
 Go to `server/app.js` and add the following code: